-This management's discussion and analysis ("MD&A") is presented in order to provide the reader with an overview of the financial results and changes to the financial position of Acasti Pharma Inc. (referred to in this MD&A as "Acasti", "the Corporation", "we", "us" and "our") as at September 30, 2019 and for the three and six-month periods then ended.
-This MD&A explains the material variations in the financial statements of operations, financial position and cash flows of Acasti for the three and six-month periods ended September 30, 2019, and 2018.
+This management's discussion and analysis ("MD&A") is presented in order to provide the reader with an overview of the financial results and changes to the financial position of Acasti Pharma Inc. and its wholly owned subsidiary Acasti Innovations AG, incorporated in December 2019 under the laws of Switzerland for the purpose of future development of the Corporation's intellectual property (collectively referred to in this MD&A as "Acasti", "the Corporation", "we", "us" and "our") as at December 31, 2019 and for the three and nine-month periods then ended.
+This MD&A explains the material variations in the financial statements of operations, financial position and cash flows of Acasti for the three and nine-month periods ended December 31, 2019, and 2018.